-2. In the event of a serious accident, your immediate goal should be to help the injured party, to prevent further injury to themselves or others.
-First aid support and an ambulance may be required and the area isolated, with access restricted to first aiders and those investigating only.
-With the use of mobile phones and social media channels embedded in our day to day lives, you would benefit from asking your workforce for cooperation in refraining from posting about the accident online.
-Anything posted on the internet, by your employees, is essentially making a public statement with potentially damaging impact on your company’s reputation.
+In the event of a serious accident, your immediate goal should be to help the injured party so as to prevent further injury occurring to themselves or others.
+First aid support and an ambulance may be required and the area isolated, with access restricted to first aiders and those investigating the accident only.
+With the use of mobile phones and social media channels embedded in our day to day lives, ask your workforce to refrain from posting about the accident on social media channels, as anything posted on the internet is essentially making a public statement that could damage your company reputation.

-3. In the event of an accident at work many employers focus their efforts on looking at the immediate cause and reacting to ensure operations continue to run smoothly.
+In the event of an accident at work many employers focus all their efforts on looking at the immediate cause and just reacting to that.
+This ensures that operations continue to run smoothly.
 Rarely do businesses look further into root causes of accidents and the true cost impact of an accident.

 The immediate cause of an accident may be a machine blade coming into contact with hands and fingers.
 The underlying cause may be the removal of the machine guard, leaving the machine blade accessible.
-The root cause may be traced back to inadequate staff training or supervision, which resulted in the guard being removed and not replaced before re-starting the machine.
+The root cause may be inadequate staff training or supervision resulting in the guard being removed and not replaced before re-starting the machine.
 Taking steps to investigate all accidents thoroughly and implementing an action plan for improvements is important to prevent further similar accidents.
-In the event of an accident, enforcers take a very dim view of companies who have ignored previous warnings and could use this against you in court.
+In the event of an accident, enforcers take a very dim view of companies who have ignored previous warnings and will use this against you in court.
 It is also important to investigate accidents to boost employee morale and attitudes towards health and safety.